jaleedkhan/PatchCTG/.ipynb_checkpoints/README-checkpoint.md

 14. `patchctg/PatchTST_supervised/logs/CTG`: Stores log files generated during model training and testing, which help in tracking the training progress, hyperparameters and any issues that arise.
 15. `patchctg/check_results.ipynb`: A Jupyter notebook to visualize and analyze the results of a trained/finetuned PatchCTG model and interrogate the results across confounders.
 16. `patchctg/check_results_ht.ipynb`: Similar to `check_results.ipynb`, this notebook is used for evaluating hyperparameter tuning experiments.
+17. `patchctg/Slides`: Powerpoint slides on this work

 ## Running the PatchCTG model

 ### Setup
 1. Clone this repository (classification branch): `git clone -b classification https://gitlab.com/oxmat_project/patchctg.git`
 2. Datasets, along with results obtained using them, are located in `~/patchctg/ctg_dataset`.
-A dataset with ~20k CTGs and associated clinical data is available in `~/patchctg/ctg_dataset/Old Dataset`.
-To experiment with a new dataset, you can create a new directory in `~/patchctg/ctg_dataset` for your dataset, e.g. `~/patchctg/ctg_dataset/my_dataset`, and copy your dataset (or dataset fold) files, including X_train_fhr.npy, X_train_toco.npy, X_val_fhr.npy, X_val_toco.npy, y_train.npy, y_val.npy and clinical_data.csv, to the new directory.
+Create a new directory in `~/patchctg/ctg_dataset` for your dataset, e.g. `~/patchctg/ctg_dataset/my_dataset`, and copy your dataset files, including X_train_fhr.npy, X_train_toco.npy, X_val_fhr.npy, X_val_toco.npy, y_train.npy, y_val.npy and clinical_data.csv, to the new directory.
 When you run an experiment following the following steps, the results will be saved to the dataset directory in a subdirectory with timestamp as name.
 3. Install PyTorch 1.11 if not aleady installed: `conda install pytorch=1.11 torchvision torchaudio cudatoolkit=11.3 -c pytorch`.
 This repository requires PyTorch 1.11, and has been successfully tested with Ubuntu 22.04, GCC 10.5, NVIDIA driver version 560.35, CUDA 11.3, Python 3.8 and torch 1.11.05cu113).
 4. Navigate to ~/patchctg/PatchTST_supervised: `cd ~/patchctg/PatchTST_supervised`
 5. Install the required packages: `pip install -r requirements.txt`.